Research

 JEL-codes: H32, H55, J26, J65

-Selected Work in Progress (includes also some stagnant/ *temporarily* abandoned projects)
+Selected Work in More or Less Progress (includes some stagnant/ *temporarily* abandoned projects)

 Synopsis.
 This paper tackles the classic compensating wage differential (CWD) theme from a novel empirical angle.
 I revisit CWD identification & estimation, using Danish longitudinal LEED merged to a representative longitudinal worker survey on job health and safety (dis)amenities.
 I estimate selection models accounting for the worker’s preference for risk, and firm and worker unobserved heterogeneity, relating the results obtained via hedonic wage regressions to those obtained from empirical hazard models using the worker employment histories.